PurpleStripedUnicorn/WebbleDash/README.md

 ## How to use WebbleDash

-You can use WebbleDash by using the attribute data-wdash="[element_name]" on one of the supported elements for that element.
+You can use WebbleDash by using the attribute data-wdash="**ELEMENT_NAME**" on one of the supported elements for that element.

 _see [cheat_sheet.txt](../master/cheat_sheet.txt) for more info_